Public and officers thanked for saving woman’s life

 Members of the public and officers from the Tamworth Neighbourhood Policing Team have been thanked for helping a woman who had suffered a cardiac arrest in Tamworth.

-Officers were called to Lindisfarne, Tamworth, at around 9.50am yesterday (Wednesday 6 April) following reports of safety concerns for an adult.
+Officers were called to an area in Glascote, Tamworth, at around 9.50am yesterday (Wednesday 6 April) following reports of safety concerns for an adult.

 On arrival, officers found a member of the public performing CPR on a woman in her 50s.